 Clay court is the slowest among all types of tennis courts.
 Clay courts are made with crushed brick, shale, or stone.
 The red-colored clay courts (made of crushed brick) are more popular in Europe and Latin America.

 Due to the slowness and high ball bounce, this type of court favors playing from the baseline with lots of spins.
-Rallies are longer, topspin players get the advantage to prolong rallies with better consistency.
+Rallies are longer, topspin players get the advantage of prolonged rallies with better consistency.
 Out of the four grand slams, only the French Open is played on the clay court.
 Rafael Nadal, the king of clay court and the master of topspin holds the world record for winning the French Open singles trophy 10 times.

 Hard Court